Tuning your subs

 Now, turn the amp's gain up until you hear distortion again; then back off the gain slightly until the distortion goes away.
-The amp gain is now set; you can lower the receiver volume to a more comfortable level.
-(Even if your speaker system does not have an amplifier, you still need to find that maximum volume point on your receiver by turning it up to just below distortion level.)
+The amp gain is now set, so you can lower the receiver volume to a more comfortable level.
+Even if your speaker system does not have an amplifier, you still need to find that maximum volume point on your receiver by turning it up to just below distortion level.

 Now you're ready for some bass

 Turn your sub amp's gain to its lowest, most counter-clockwise position.
 Switch its low-pass filter on and set it as high, clockwise, as it will go.
 If it has a bass boost, turn it off.
 If it has a remote level control, set it to its middle position so, later, you have the choice of boosting or cutting the bass on an individual song.